Johnccg/Portfolio/README.md

     Header – Name and tagline
     About Me – Short bio and photo
-    Projects – List of projects with descriptions and links Skills – Technical and soft skills
-    Contact – Email, social media, or contact form Footer – Copyright and links
+    Contact – Email, social media, or contact form

 📱 Responsiveness

 The site is optimized for:

     Desktop
-    Tablet
     Mobile

     Responsive design is achieved using media queries and flexible layouts.